erinaldi/bmn2-netket/README.md

 This repository depends on the `netket` library (v3.0).

-We included a notebook based on the nice `Introduction to Netket 3.0` tutorial at [this link](https://www.netket.org/tutorials/netket3.html).
+We included a notebook based on the nice `Ground-State: Ising model` tutorial by Filippo Vicentini at [this link](https://netket.readthedocs.io/en/latest/tutorials/gs-ising.html).

 # Install